-This account shall be the financial instrument used for the conduct of day-to-day operating business of the Department of Public Services.
+This account shall be the financial instrument used for the conduct of day-to-day operating business of the water-department of Public Servicessystem.
 All revenues generated from the operation of maintenance of the water system and all expenditures with regard to the water system shall be deposited to and paid from this account, except as otherwise provided in this division.